yashuv/House-Damage-Prediction/README.md

 **Setup Instructions** <br>
 1. Create four folders inside the notebook/data directory.
 Name the folders SMOTE, Original, OverSampling, and UnderSampling. <br>
-2. Open the EDA_and_Preprocessing notebook and run all of the cells. <br>
+2. Execute notebook/EDA_and_Preprocessing.ipynb notebook.
+It performs necessary EDA and saves the preprocessed datasets to corresponding folder. <br>
-3. Open the Mode_Training_and_Evaluation notebook and run all of the cells.
+3. Execute the remaining two model_evaluation notebook.
+They evaluate models performance on different datasets.

 ## 1. `Overview`